cscottau/majura-timestation-reports/README.md

 ## Instructions

-From Timestation, generate a an **Employee Summary** report for the required reporting period.
+From Timestation, generate a an **Employee Activity** report for the required reporting period.

 Download the result as a CSV and then execute the script: